TexZK/embedded-linux-labs-ext/docs/bbb/hardware.md

 Here are a few notes:

-* The `clock-frequency` property is used to configure the bus to operate at 100 KHz.
-This is supposed to be required for the *Nunchuk*.
+* The `clock-frequency` property is used to configure the bus to operate at 50 KHz.<br/>
+  Although the *Nunchuk* operates at 100 kHz, our prototyping wiring might degrade the signal, so we prefer to operate with a lower clock frequency.

 * The *Nunchuk* device is added through a child node in the I2C controller node.